asaxton/DistributedFluxML/README.md

 # jlDistributedFluxML

-This package is to be used with FluxML to train, evalueate (inference), and anayze models on a distributed cluster.
+This package is to be used with FluxML to train, evaluate (inference), and analyze models on a distributed cluster.
 At the moment only the Slurm cluster manager has been tested.

 ## Getting started
 Comming soon

 ### Training
-This examples assumes you have already partitioned data and serialized this data to `_shard_file_list`
+These examples assumes that you have already partitioned the data into multiple `DataFrame`s and serialized them using `Serialization` package  into `shard_file_list`
 ```
     using Distributed
     p = addProc(3)